Squares K-theory and 2-Segal spaces: Abstract

 \section{Abstract}

 We define an $S_\bullet$-construction for squares categories, and introduce a class of squares categories we call \textit{proto-Waldhausen} which capture the properties required for the $S_\bullet$-construction to model the $K$-theory space.
 The primary question we investigate is when the $S_\bullet$-construction of a squares category produces a $2$-Segal space.
 We show that the answer to this question is affirmative when the squares category satisfies certain ``stability'' conditions.
-In an appendix, we discuss a version of Waldhausen's additivity theorem for squares $K$-theory.